 Top 10 In-Demand Customer Service Soft Skills

-Developing these skills and emphasizing them in a job application and interview will help you rise above the job market competition.
+Developing these skills and emphasizing them in a job interview can help you rise above the job market competition.

 Top 10 Soft Skills for Customer Service Jobs

-Listening skills are just as important as communication skills.
-Listen carefully to the customer to know exactly what she needs and how you can help her.
-Demonstrate that you are actively listening through body language and responses (nod when you understand something, make eye contact, etc.).
-Don’t be afraid to ask clarifying questions to make sure you understand the other person.
+- Listening skills are just as important as communication skills.
+Listen carefully to customers to know exactly what they need and how you can help them.
+Demonstrate that you are actively listening through body language and responses.
+Nod when you understand something, make eye contact, etc. Don’t be afraid to ask clarifying questions to make sure you understand the other person.
 An important aspect of customer service is simply making the customer feel heard.
-When you're talking on the phone, don't interrupt the customer and carefully respond to all of his or her questions.
+When you're talking on the phone, don't interrupt customers, and carefully respond to all of their questions.

-A positive attitude goes a long way in customer service.
+- A positive attitude goes a long way in customer service.
 Make sure you know all of the benefits of the products or services your company provides and convey them to your customers.
-If a customer has a problem with a product or service, focus on what you can do to help him or her.
-While you don’t want to seem overly happy when a customer is upset, being proactive and optimistic can help a customer stay positive, too.
+If customers have a problem with a product or service, focus on what you can do to help them.
+While you don’t want to seem overly happy when a customer is upset, being proactive and optimistic can help a customer stay positive too.

-When dealing with a customer, you want to be able to take control of the situation and do what you need to do in an efficient manner.
-If you are meek or passive, the customer may not have faith in you.
+- Assertiveness: When dealing with customers, you want to be able to take control of the situation and do what you need to do in an efficient manner.
+If you are meek or passive, customers may not have faith in you.
 However, you also don’t want to be aggressive or demanding, which can offend customers.
-By speaking in a strong, steady voice, asking direct questions of the customers, and keeping track of what you need to do, you will convey confidence without being aggressive.
+By speaking in a strong, steady voice, asking direct questions, and keeping track of what you need to do, you will convey confidence without being aggressive.

-It is important not only to understand what a customer says but how a customer feels.
+- Empathy: It is important to understand what customers say and also how they feel.
 An important soft skill is being able to recognize and understand a person’s emotional state.
-If you struggle to convey empathy, think about being in the customer’s position.
-How would you feel if you were in her position?
-How would you like to be treated by an employee?
+If you struggle to convey empathy, think about being in that customer’s position.
+How would you feel?
+How would you like to be treated?
 What would you feel like if you had the same problem the customer did?
 These questions will help you to identify with and better assist your customers.

-While you should be friendly with your customers, remember that you are not there to share your life story.
-When a customer explains an issue they are having, there is no need for you to respond with your own, related problem.
-A simple “I understand” or “I know how you feel” will make the customer feel understood and appreciated.
+- Depersonalization: While you should be friendly with your customers, remember that you are not there to share your life story.
+When a customer explains an issue he is having, there is no need for you to respond with your own, related problem.
+A simple “I understand” or “I know how you feel” can make the customer feel understood and appreciated.
 Customers want you to focus on helping them.

-A big part of working in customer service is being able to say, “I’m sorry,” whether it’s for a late shipment or the poor quality of a product.
-You have to be able to sincerely apologize to a customer on behalf of your company, even when the problem was not your fault.
+- Taking responsibility is a big part of working in customer service and that includes being able to say, “I’m sorry,” whether it’s for a late shipment or the poor quality of a product.
+You have to be able to sincerely apologize to a customer on behalf of your company even when the problem was not your fault.
 Hearing an apology almost always makes a customer feel better.

-A sense of humor can make a potentially stressful customer-service interaction more enjoyable.
-If a customer cracks a silly joke, she will appreciate if you chuckle along with her.
-However, make sure you are never laughing at a customer (such as when they make a mistake or have trouble with something), but instead laughing with a customer.
+- A sense of humor can make a potentially stressful customer-service interaction more enjoyable.
+If a customer cracks a silly joke, she will appreciate it if you chuckle along with her.
+However, make sure you are never laughing at a customer, such as when they make a mistake or have trouble with something.
+Instead, laugh with your customers.